m4zeboy/m4zeboy/README.md

 - 📚 Student of Bachelor in Information Sytems at UFMS;
 - 🌱 C Programmer and very curious for hardware architecture (Begginer in web development);
-- 🐺 Winter is coming, yeah i'm a Stark and you?.
+- 🐺 A big game of thrones fan.

 <br>